Skip to main content

 Example

 This is an example that demonstrates scanning a Python repository from GitHub on your local system using the endorctl scan.
-Here we are assuming that you are running the scan on a Linux or Mac operating system environment and that you have the following Endor Labs API key and secret stored in the environment variables.
+This example assumes you run the scan on a Linux or Mac operating system and have the following Endor Labs API key and secret stored in environment variables.
 See endorctl flags and variables.

 • ENDOR_API_CREDENTIALS_KEY set to the API key